ctoruno/LAC-Reports/Outputs/Paraguay/Method/Paraguay_method.md

                                             <table class="table table-sm">
                         <tr class="bg-purple text-white">
                             <td>Ineligible household</td>
-                            <td class="text-right"></td>
+                            <td class="text-right">NA</td>
                         </tr>
                         <tr>
                             <td>No eligible respondent in the household</td>
-                            <td class="text-right"></td>
+                            <td class="text-right">NA</td>
                         </tr>
                         <tr>
                             <td>Quota filled</td>
-                            <td class="text-right"></td>
+                            <td class="text-right">NA</td>
                         </tr>
                     </table>
                                         </div>
                                         <p class="mb-0 c-purple"><b>INTERVIEWING AND QUALITY CONTROL</b></p>
                                         <p class="mb-4">
+                                            In total, 11 interviewers worked on this project, including 6 female interviewers.
+Enumerators worked in two groups of five and six interviewers each.
+Interviews were conducted in Spanish.
                                             <br><br>
+                                            The supervisory team directly oversaw 15% interviews in the field.
+During data processing, 50 interviews (approximately 5% of the sample) were backchecked via telephone.
+After quality control, 20 interviews were rejected from the final sample.
+Additional quality control measures included checks for abnormal answer patterns.
+Interviews averaged 25 minutes in length and ranged from 19 to 80 minutes.
                                         </p>

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>
                                         <p class="mb-4">
                                             As part of the data analysis process, the team consulted several third-party sources in order to contextualize and validate perception-based data captured by the General Population Poll and compare it with the objective rule of law situation in-country.
 Peer data sources consulted include select indicators measured by the Latin American Public Opinion Project (LAPOP)'s <i>AmericasBarometer</i>, Latinobarómetro, Varieties of Democracy (V-Dem), Transparency International's <i>Corruption Perceptions Index</i>, the Bertelsmann Stiftung's <i>Transformation Index (BTI)</i>, and Freedom House's <i>Freedom in the World</i>.
-While certain trends captured by the 2022 General Population Poll in Bahamas are comparable to trends in perceptions data measured by other indices, the experiences, and perceptions presented in this report may not always coincide with the reality of Bahamas's rule of law performance as measured by other sources.
+While certain trends captured by the 2021 General Population Poll in Paraguay are comparable to trends in perceptions data measured by other indices, the experiences, and perceptions presented in this report may not always coincide with the reality of Paraguay's rule of law performance as measured by other sources.
                                         </p>

                                         <p class="mb-0 c-purple"><b>HISTORICAL DATA</b></p>
                                         <p class="mb-4">
                                             Historical data in this report derives from the <i>WJP Rule of Law Index®</i>'s General Population Poll* that is typically administered every two to three years using a nationally representative probability sample ranging from 500 to 1,000 respondents.
 These household surveys were administered in the three largest cities of most countries until 2018, when the World Justice Project transitioned to nationally representative coverage as the preferred methodology for polling.
-The historical polling data used in this year's reports was collected in the following intervals: .
+The historical polling data used in this year's reports was collected in the following intervals: Data for Argentina was collected in 2013, 2016, 2018, and 2022.
+Data for Brazil was collected in 2011, 2014, 2017, and 2022.
                                         </p>
                                     </div>
                                 </div>